 - HARDWARE SECURITY MODULES

 - The Vault service uses HSMs that meet Federal Information Processing Standards (FIPS) 140-2 Security Level 3 security certification.
-This means that the HSM hardware is tamper-evident, has physical safeguards for tamper-resistance, requires identity-based authentication, and deletes keys from the device when it detects tampering.
+This certification means that the HSM hardware is tamper-evident, has physical safeguards for tamper-resistance, requires identity-based authentication, and deletes keys from the device when it detects tampering.

 - ENVELOPE ENCRYPTION

 - The data encryption key used to encrypt your data is, itself, encrypted with a master encryption key.
 This concept is known as envelope encryption.
 Oracle Cloud Infrastructure services do not have access to the plaintext data without interacting with the Vault service and without access to the master encryption key that is protected by Oracle Cloud Infrastructure Identity and Access Management (IAM).
-For decryption purposes, Object Storage, Block Volume, and File Storage store only the encrypted form of the data encryption key.
+For decryption purposes, integrated services like Object Storage, Block Volume, and File Storage store only the encrypted form of the data encryption key.

 - Secrets are credentials such as passwords, certificates, SSH keys, or authentication tokens that you use with Oracle Cloud Infrastructure services.
 Storing secrets in a vault provides greater security than you might achieve storing them elsewhere, such as in code or configuration files.
 You can retrieve secrets from the Vault service when you need them to access resources or other services.